 The setting by itself is neither good nor bad.
-It’s just a different way of evaluating a performance of your campaigns.
-A look that favours non-direct touchpoints over direct ones.
+It’s just a different way of evaluating the performance of your campaigns, one that favours non-direct touchpoints over direct ones.

-The problem most businesses have with it is:
+The problems most users have with it is:

-3. It has been skewing results of their campaigns from day one.
+- It has been skewing their campaign results from day one

 The lack of transparency from Google is the reason why most marketers and analysts are outraged.
 It’s like dating someone for months only to find out that they don’t really own a Yacht in Monaco.